bk138/droidVNC-NG/README.md

 * Android permission handling.
 * Screen rotation handling.
 * File transfer via the local network, assuming TightVNC viewer for Windows version 1.3.x is used.
 * Password protection for secure-in-terms-of-VNC connection.
+Note that setting a password is mandatory in case you want to access the server using MacOS's built-in Screen Sharing app.
 * Ability to specify the port used.
 * Start of background service on device boot.
 * Reverse VNC.